Scott's Rants and Raves 2004 Archives

 top-end crash during the Sears Craftsman Nationals at Gateway International Raceway in Madison, IL.
 Darrell was just 35

-He had just crossed the top-end traps after loosing to Scott Kalitta in the 2nd round of eliminations when his
+He had just crossed the top-end traps after losing to Scott Kalitta in the 2nd round of eliminations when his

 Top Fuel dragster crashed.
 The dragster appeared to shred a tire after Darrell pulled the chute.
 The car went sideways as